cmeeren/Faqt/README.md

 look at those for inspiration (see all files ending with `Assertions` in [this folder](https://github.com/cmeeren/Faqt/tree/main/src/Faqt)).

+All the details are further below, but first, we'll get a long way just by looking at some examples.

-Let’s look at the implementation for Faqt’s simplest assertion, `Be`:
+Here is Faqt’s simplest assertion, `Be`:

 ```f#
 open Faqt